the-pudding/wiki-death-data/README.md

 #### `npm run parse-year-pages`

-Extract every person and their meta data from the event pages to create a single csv of all notable deaths from 2015-2018. _Important_ Adds in Beyonce for context.
-She is removed during `filter-population`.
+Extract every person and their meta data from the event pages to create a single csv of all notable deaths from 2015-2018.

 #### `npm run get-wiki-pageviews`